CodesavvySiddharth/New-Bloom-Together/README.md

 Embracing Parenthood with Joyful Journeys
 ## Overview

-Welcome to Nurture Nest, your go-to platform for parenting and pregnancy advice with a focus on mental health.
-Nurture Nest offers a variety of features to support expecting and current parents on their journey.
+Welcome to Bloom Together, your go-to platform for parenting and pregnancy advice with a focus on mental health.
+Bloom Together offers a variety of features to support expecting and current parents on their journey.
 From expert advice to interactive resources, we've got you covered.

 ## Features